JiaruiFeng/TAGLAS/README.md

 metric_name_list, evaluator_list = get_evaluators(["cora_node", "arxiv"], "QA")
 ```
 ## Issues and Bugs
-The project is still undergoing.
-If you find issues/bugs when use it, feel free to open an issue in the Github repository.
+The project is still in development.
+If you encounter any issues or bugs while using it, please feel free to open an issue in the GitHub repository.